Skip to main content

 All settings in the text fields of the reports are deprecated but are still picked up by the exporter if a proper font extension is not available.

-Although this setting is inherited via the font extension, Jasper documentation recommends explicitly enabling it.
+Although font embedding is inherited via the font extension, Jasper documentation recommends explicitly enabling it to ensure fonts are embedded in the PDF.

 Deprecated Settings